VisualCAmkES

 How to use

-This program is quite easy to use, yet quite powerful.
-To start the application, it would be:
+This program is easy to use, yet quite powerful.
+To start the application, from the root of the repository collection checkout, run:

 Opening a File